About

 • Being resilient

 There are also regular events for all participants in the programme to meet, with opportunities to hear from New Zealand’s leading women.
-Speakers have included former Prime Minister Rt Hon Dame Jenny Shipley, alumna Anne Quinn CBE, who led a distinguished career in the oil, gas and power industry, and Spark New Zealand Chair and CEO, Justine Smyth and Jolie Hodson.
+Past speakers have included former Prime Minister Rt Hon Dame Jenny Shipley, alumna Anne Quinn CBE, who led a distinguished career in the oil, gas and power industry, Spark New Zealand Chair and CEO, Justine Smyth and Jolie Hodson, Chair of New Zealand Health Group, Josephine Gagan and insurance entrepreneur Naomi Ballantyne ONZM.

 Students and mentees